jhoerr/box-csharp-sdk-v2/readme.markdown

 # Notice of Supersedence

 Box has released an [official .Net SDK](https://github.com/box/box-windows-sdk-v2).
-As such I (jhoerr) will no longer be actively developing or maintaining this SDK.
+As such I (jhoerr) will no longer be actively developing this SDK.
 Please consider migrating your application as appropriate.

 # Box C# SDK (API v2)